What’s Next?

 Level I

-Clients in Level I participate in structured intervention programming focused on addressing underlying issues, enhancing coping strategies, and promoting responsible and non-violent behavior.
+Participants engage in structured intervention programming focused on accountability, healthy relationship skills, and promoting non-violent behavior.

 Level II

-Clients in Level II participate in a more intensive intervention program designed to address more complex patterns, strengthen accountability, and prevent further escalation of behaviors.
+Participants engage in a more intensive intervention program designed to address higher-risk behaviors, strengthen accountability, and reduce the likelihood of future violence.